 Green Bean Casserole with Cheese

-This absolutely delicious and easy Green Bean Casserole with Cheese is the perfect make-ahead dish that will have everyone raving.
-It is a homemade version of traditional green bean casserole that will be the star of your Holiday table.
-It is made with fresh green beans, cheese and no canned soup!
+This absolutely delicious homemade Green Bean Casserole with Cheese is the perfect make-ahead dish that will have everyone raving.
+It is a from-scratch version of traditional green bean casserole that will be the star of your Holiday table.
+It is made with fresh green beans, creamy mushroom gravy, cheese and no canned soup!

 I originally shared this recipe on November 16, 2012.
 I have updated the images and some of the text today.

-This recipe is a twist on the classic Green Bean Casserole.
+This recipe is a homemade twist on classic Green Bean Casserole.
 It tastes pretty similar to the real McCoy, except it doesn’t have canned cream of mushroom soup or the processed canned french fried onions like in the original recipe.
-In fact, it’s made entirely from scratch with sharp cheddar cheese.
-The addition of cheese makes it really special.
-So really, it’s much better than the original and should be added to all of your holiday meals.
-The great thing is that it is definitely one of those easy side dish recipes that you’ll want in your repertoire.
+In fact, it’s made entirely from scratch with sharp cheddar cheese which makes it even better!

 - Green Beans – Using fresh tender green beans makes such a difference in the overall texture.
 You can really control the amount of crunch they have, so you won’t end up with a mushy Thanksgiving side dish.